agerdes/voicemailer.rb/README.md

+># Here for a work sample?
+>Thanks for taking a look at my code!
+This project sends SMS and voicemails from my US phone number to my email while I'm traveling abroad.
+>
+>
+>## Design goals for this project
+>:white_check_mark: Include no persistent state for easy redundancy by running multiple environments round-robin-style
+>
+>:white_check_mark: Simple configuration via a YAML file for sharing with friends who want to run the project
+>
+>:white_check_mark: Easy-to-test core libraries and appropriate test suite
+>
+>:white_check_mark: Authenticate all API traffic from Twilio
+>
+>
+>## Where to start
+>* [lib/response.rb](lib/response.rb) generates TwiML, Twilio's XML instruction set for answering calls, requiring number keys ("press 5 to leave a message"), and recording audio.
+The Response.build method handles the boilerplate for generating TwiML, while the other methods are called from [app.rb](app.rb)
+>* [The test suite](test/) covers success and failure cases of the app's functionality and includes helpers to mock Twilio's request-signing functionality.

 # voicemailer.rb
 Voicemail-to-email and SMS-to-email, backed by Twilio.

-## Here for a work sample?
-Thanks for taking a look at my code!
-This project sends SMS and voicemails from my US phone number to my email while I'm traveling abroad.

-### Design goals for this project
-:white_check_mark: Include no persistent state so that it may be run redundantly in multiple environments

-:white_check_mark: Simple configuration via a YAML file

-:white_check_mark: Easy-to-test core libraries and appropriate test suite

 ## Getting Started